himanshugoel2797/Cardinal-semicolon/notes/drivers/iwifi/device_doc.md

 ## Transmit Steps
 Fill a tx command to send to the firmware, encrypting the frame if necessary

+##Firmware Transfers
+Firmware transfers are done via a separate DMA engine.
+Sections are sent to it in chunks of 0x20000 bytes.

+Target offsets over 0x40000 and under 0x57fff are treated as extended memory.

+Target offset of 0xFFFFCCCC specifies the CPU1 and CPU2 separator section.
+Target offset of 0xAAAABBBB specifies the paging separator section.

+See iwm_pcie_load_firmware_chunk for more information on how to program the DMA engine.

 ## TX/TFD Scheduler
 Each TX scheduler entry takes the following format: